anthonyrisinger/riprompt/docs/intent.md

 ## **Primary Mechanism**

-Treat the framework as a **continuous quantum-like wave**, where cognitive axes (analytical, instinctual, exploratory, emergent) exist in a **quaternion-like structure**.
+Treat the framework as a **continuous quantum-like wave**, where cognitive axes (analytical, instinctual, exploratory, emergent) exist in a **quaternionic versor structure**.
 These axes interact and rotate in a **fractal-like manner**, capturing self-similar, layered insights over time.

 ### **Context Window and Probabilistic Processing**